National Grandparents Day 2020 is Sunday, September 13th. Here are some special songs about Grandparents for Grandparent’s Day.

 No matter how you choose to celebrate National Grandparents Day, be sure to connect with your Grandparents or Grandchildren in some small way.

-Here are a few more songs about Grandparents.
+Here are a few more songs for Grandparents Day.

 Grandparents Day Song